Resourcing Clients for Unknowable Futures:

 - Sensing habitual reactions to complexity through emotions, body, language and meaning-making (Sensing)

 - Resourcing the self by cultivating internal states of awareness and resilience (Being)

 - Developing action learning strategies for engaging with complexity (Acting)

 Timing: The workshop will begin at 9am on March 22 and end at 2pm on March 25.

 Location: Bend of Ivy Lodge, a secluded and beautiful retreat center 20 minutes north of Asheville, North Carolina.
 The retreat will include intensive, highly experiential days, morning practices and evening sessions.
 Because the community experience is a vitally important element of the retreat, so and there are no nearby alternatives, we strongly recommend staying on-site.
 If you have a special situation and prefer to stay offsite please let us know and we can offer options.

-Meals and Lodging: Meals and lodging are included as part of the package ($2520 total).
+Meals and Lodging: Meals and lodging are included as part of the package.
 Lodging and meals prices include double occupancy lodging, shared bath, and gourmet meals prepared with locally sourced, organic foods.
-Meals are provided from breakfast on June 15th through lunch on June 18th.
-Four nights lodging starts the evening of June 14 and goes through the end of the retreat.
+Meals are provided from breakfast on Thursday through lunch on Sunday.
+Four nights lodging starts the evening of Wednesday and goes through the end of the retreat.

 Cancellation policy: If you must cancel your registration for any retreat or course, all fees paid minus a cancellation fee will be refunded, as long as the conditions outlined in the terms and conditions are met.
 If those conditions are not met, no refunds will be provided.
 See more details on cancellation policies on the Terms & Conditions page.